Joseph Robert Love: Jamaica

 In Jamaica, he started the Jamaica Advocate newspaper in December 1894, which became an influential newspaper on the island.
 Love used the paper as a forum to express his concern for the living conditions of Jamaica's black population.
 He was a staunch advocate of access to education for the majority of the population.
 He believed that girls, like boys, should receive secondary school education.

 Love piloted a voter registration drive, as a means of empowering the black majority, and challenging white minority rule.
 The white elite in the Colony of Jamaica worried that Love was filling the heads of black people with dangerous ideas of racial equality.
 John Vassall Calder claimed that black people lacked the mental capacities to thrive, and stated: “Dr. Love must remember that his ancestors were my ancestors’ slaves....He could never be my equal.
 He is aggrieved because my forefathers rescued him from the bonds of thraldom and deprived him the privilege of being King of the Congo, enjoying the epicurean and conjugal orgies and the sacrificial pleasures of his ancestral home in Africa.”

 The white establishment viewed Love with as much suspicion as they did the pan-African Native Baptist preacher, Alexander Bedward.
 However, Love always thought Bedward to be nothing more than a skilled showman whom a hysterical establishment had managed to turn into a martyr.

-Love helped black candidates to get elected to the Council, which advised the government.
+Love helped black candidates to get elected to the Legislative Council, which advised the government.
 In 1906, Love himself won the Saint Andrew Parish seat of the Legislative Council in general elections.
 He also served as chairman of the Saint Andrew Parochial Board, as well as a justice of the peace in Kingston, the Kingston General Commissions and as a trustee of Wolmer's schools.
 Love published two works, Romanism is Not Christianity (1892), and St. Peter's True Position in the Church, Clearly Traced in the Bible (1897).